Anterior Hip Replacement Surgical Procedure

 Do I need physiotherapy when I go home?

 You will be given a sheet of exercises from the physiotherapist when you leave hospital.
-You should follow these exercises as instructed if you want to have a quick recovery.
+You should follow these exercises as instructed and call the office if you have any questions post-surgery.

 When can I return to driving?

-You should be able to drive your car after a couple of weeks however as with all surgery this depends on the speed of your recovery and the success of the operation.
+You should be able to drive your car after a couple of week, however as with all surgery, this depends on the speed of your recovery and the success of the operation.
+You will be advised of this during pre-operative education.